cethical/souncloud-api/README.md

-A [SoundCloud](https://soundcloud.com/) API wrapper, easy to use all accessable with just a token.
+A [SoundCloud](https://soundcloud.com/) API wrapper, easy to use, all accessable with just a token.
 You can view all examples [here](./test)

 > NOTE: `*` means it is required